 Pierluigi Paganini, Chief Information Security Officer, Security Affairs

-As you can see, WordPress security is of the utmost importance if you run a WordPress site.
-Hopefully, the information in this article will help keep your WordPress site protected from brute-force attacks.
-If you need any further help or assistance with WordPress security, please consult a professional WordPress security specialist, or search for a WordPress technical provider in our WordPress Services Directory.
+As you can see, website security is of the utmost importance if you run a WordPress site.
+Hopefully, the information in this article has shown you what to do to prevent brute force attacks on your WordPress site.
+If you need any further help or assistance with WordPress security, please seek help from a WordPress security specialist, or search for a WordPress technical provider in our WordPress Services Directory.

-We also recommend subscribing to WPCompendium.org to be notified whenever we publish new articles on WordPress security and tutorials about new WordPress security plugins.
+We also recommend subscribing to WPCompendium.org to receive notifications when we publish new articles on WordPress security and tutorials about new WordPress security plugins.

 "Wow!
 I never knew there's so much to learn about WordPress!
 I bought one of the WordPress for Dummies three years ago, such authors need to be on this course!" - Rich Law, Create A Blog Now